Coresystemsmarketing/education/content/_index.md

 ---
-title: Prison Education
+title: The New Standard In Prison Education Software

 hero:
   title: The New Standard In Prison Education Software
-  text:  After 12 months of development, we've created an education solution which will help thousands of inmates around the world study, gain qualifications and desist from crime.
+  text:  Core has created an education solution which will help thousands of people around the world study, gain qualifications and improve their education in prison.
   button:
     title: Learn more
     url: #intro
 triple:
-  title: Education Is A Positive For Everyone Involved
+  title: Core Education Benefits The Entire Prison
-  text: Core Education benefits the entire prison, including prisoners, staff, teachers.
+  text: Education is a positive for everyone involved, including prisoners, staff, teachers.
   box: # in groups of 3
     - title: Offenders
       text: Core Education helps offenders gain essential qualifications which will help them live a life without crime.